DJ EFN

-DJ EFN (born Eric Fernando Narciandi on May 28, 1975) is an American record label executive and DJ, based in Miami, who specializes in hip-hop.
-Since the early 1990s, operating most often under the banner of Crazy Hood Productions, EFN has worked in the hip-hop industry in a variety of capacities, including as a mixtape producer, album producer and A&R consultant, radio host, marketing and promotions specialist, clothing retailer, artist manager, and film producer.
-He is currently best known as the creator and co-host (with the rapper Noreaga) of "Drink Champs," a weekly podcast carried by Sean "Diddy" Combs's Revolt TV network.
+Eric Fernando Narciandi (born May 28, 1975), better known by his stage name DJ EFN, is an American podcaster and disc jockey from Miami, Florida.
+He is the creator and co-host (with N.O.R.E.) of Drink Champs, a weekly talk show/podcast focused on celebrity interviews, presented by Revolt.

+He founded the multimedia company Crazy Hood Productions in 1993.
+Best known for his work in Miami hip hop, EFN was named Best New DJ at the 7th Annual Justo Awards — in 2002.

 Early life and education

 Born Eric Fernando Narciandi in Los Angeles, California to parents of Cuban backgrounds, DJ EFN moved with his family to Miami, Florida in 1986.
 He graduated from Miami Sunset Senior High School in 1993, and received an Associate in Arts degree from Miami Dade College in 2002.

 Career

 Crazy Hood Mixtapes, Crazy Sounds Record Pool, Hood DJs

 A fan of the mixtapes emanating from New York City, DJ EFN began producing mixtapes of his own in Miami.
 "There was no consistent mixtape DJ in Miami, no one who ever really played the music from Miami," he said in an interview with Julia Beverly of Ozone magazine.
 "Everybody listened to DJ Clue or Tony Touch.
 It was good music, but I didn't want to hear shouts to Brooklyn or the Bronx.
 I wanted to shout out Miami and help to put on the local cats."

 EFN's first Crazy Hood mixtape was issued in 1993.
 During the next two decades he produced 42 volumes of the mixtape, featuring hip-hop artists such as Outkast, Redman, Capone-N-Noreaga, KRS-One, Wu-Tang Clan, Bun B, Ja Rule, Sean Paul, Joe Budden, Lil Jon, Ghostface Killah, Keith Murray, and David Banner.

 EFN founded Miami's Crazy Sounds Record Pool in 1997 (it operated through 2007) and Hood DJs, an international coalition.

 In 2002, DJ EFN was named the Best New Mixtape DJ at the 7th Annual Justo Awards.
 In 2003, he was named Best Mixtape DJ at the First Annual Miami Urban Music Awards.